TonyScript/itranswarp.js/README.md

 Nodejs: >= 8.x

-MySQL: 5.6 ~ 5.7
+MySQL: 5.6 ~ 5.7（root 密码设置为 password）

-Memcache

-Nginx
+Memcache （需要启动 memcached -m 32 -p 11211 -d start）

+Nginx（需要启动，并将端口号修改为80）

 ### Configurations

 You should make a copy of `config_default.js` to `config_<NODE_ENV>.js`, and override some of the settings you needed.

-For example, if NODE_ENV=production, you need create `config_production.js`:
+For example, if NODE_ENV=production, you need create `config_/usr/local/bin/node.js`（www 目录下执行）:

-    $ cp www/config_default.js www/config_production.js
+    $ cp www/config_default.js www/config_/usr/local/bin/node.js

 You can safely remove any settings you do not changed.

 ### Install packages

-Run `npm install` to install all required packages:
+Run `npm install`（www 目录下执行） to install all required packages:

     $ npm install

 ### Initialize database

-Run `node schema > init_db.sql` to generate initial schema as well as administrator's email and password.
+Run `node  script/init-db.js > init_db.sql` （www 目录下执行）to generate initial schema as well as administrator's email and password.

 You will get `init_db.sql` file in current directory.
-Run this SQL script by:
+Run this SQL script by(www 目录下执行):

     $ mysql -u root -p < init_db.sql

 NOTE: re-run this SQL file will remove all existing data.

+### Compile CSS
+Run `sudo npm install less -gd` to install less globally;
+Run `sudo npm install less-watch-compiler`to install less-watch-compiler Then draging the less.sh to Terminal and press return The CSS files should be compiled properly.

+### Run

+    $ node start.js

+You should able to see the home page in the browser with address `http://localhost:2017/`.

+If you want to sign in to management console, go to `http://localhost:2017/manage/signin`, and sign in using the email and password you entered when running `node schema`.

 ### Test